-Henri Lefebvre (1901 – 1991) was a French Marxist philosopher and sociologist, best known for pioneering the critique of everyday life, for introducing the concepts of the right to the city, and the production of social space.
+Henri Lefebvre was a French Marxist philosopher and sociologist, best known for pioneering the critique of everyday life, for introducing the concepts of the right to the city, and the production of social space.
 Henri Lefebvre is known for his work on dialectics, alienation, criticism of Stalinism, existentialism, and structuralism.
 In his prolific career, Henri Lefebvre wrote more than sixty books and three hundred articles.
 Henri Lefebvre founded and took part in the founding of several intellectual and academic journals such as Philosophies, La Revue Marxiste, Arguments, Socialisme ou Barbarie, and Espaces et Sociétés.
+Lefebvre was born in Hagetmau, Landes, France.
+He studied philosophy at the University of Paris or the Sorbonne, graduating in 1920.

 Henri Lefebvre worked with Paul Nizan, Norbert Guterman,